 GCP (GCP Article 7, Paragraph 1, Guidance 2/Central Pharmaceutical Affairs Council Report 10-4 9) and ICH-GCP 6.4.9) requires "identification of materials that are directly entered in the case report form (i.e., no data recorded in written or electronic form before such entry) and should be interpreted as source data" as a provision of the clinical study protocol.
 This form of recording is also permitted under the current GCP.
 However, this identification should be carefully considered, taking into account the method of obtaining and recording data, including tests.

-On the other hand, the original data must satisfy attribution, legibility, contemporaneity, originality, accuracy, and completeness.
-If the original data is changed, the process can be traced back and the description before the change should not be unclear.
+On the other hand, the source data must satisfy attribution, legibility, contemporaneity, originality, accuracy, and completeness.
+If the source data is changed, the process can be traced back and the description before the change should not be unclear.
 In addition, such changes should be explainable, if necessary (GCP Article 41, Paragraph 1, Guidance 4).
-Furthermore, since the source documents are records that the site is obligated to preserve and is authorized to manage, the sponsor should not exclusively manage them, but should ensure that the investigator has access to them at all times (GCP Article 47, Paragraph 1 Guidance Note 1).
-In addition, regarding case report forms, the investigator is required to retain a copy of the form submitted to the sponsor (GCP Article 47, Paragraph 1, Guidance Note 1).
+Furthermore, since the source documents are records that the Investigator Site is obligated to preserve and is authorized to manage, the sponsor should not exclusively manage them, but should ensure that the investigator always has access to them (GCP Article 47, Paragraph 1 Guidance Note 1).
+In addition, with regard to case report forms, the investigator is required to retain a copy of the form submitted to the sponsor (GCP Article 47, Paragraph 1, Guidance Note 1).

 In Japan, only physicians are allowed to make medical judgments, so it is considered problematic for a CRC who is not a physician to make medical judgments.
 Please refer to the previous opinion (2011-46).